allegheny-college-cmpsc-105-spring-2024/dot-to-dot-ipynb-starter/README.md

 - TODO: Create a top-level heading in blogpost.md that says `Data Transformation in a Python Notebook`
 - TODO: Create an H2 heading in blogpost.md that says `References`
 - TODO: Create at least two other headings to keep your blog post organized and clear.
-- TODO: Open the following python notebook file in colab by clicking on the link [Colab: Installation Instructions](https://colab.research.google.com/github/allegheny-college-cmpsc-105-spring-2024/course-materials/blob/main/notes/20240202_lab03_data_transformation.ipynb)
+- TODO: Open the following python notebook file in colab by clicking on the link [Colab: Lab 3 - data transformation ipynb](https://colab.research.google.com/github/allegheny-college-cmpsc-105-spring-2024/course-materials/blob/main/notes/20240202_lab03_data_transformation.ipynb)
 - TODO: Click on the [save a copy in drive] button to save your changes into your google drive
 - TODO: Run the first block by pressing play button
 - TODO: Run the second block by pressing play button, and upload the `data.md` file from your computer